 Fiona Kemp, principal and team leader in the clinical negligence department discusses problems facing brain injured children, and their families and how Lees can help them through this difficult time…Read more

-Fiona Kemp, principal and team leader in the clinical negligence department discusses problems facing the families and carers of brain injured patients and how Lees can help them through this…Read more
+Fiona Kemp, Partner and team leader in the clinical negligence department at Lees Solicitors, discusses problems facing the families and carers of brain injured patients and how Lees can help…Read more

 Fiona Kemp, Partner and team leader in the clinical negligence depertment at Lees Solicitors LLP discusses how this week’s Gazette article ” NHS Claims Surge By…Read more